foospidy/HoneyPy/plugins/DnsUdp/readme.txt

 #### Description
 Answers dns queries with a random ip address.
 For cname queries it is a static response.
+Responds to versionbind queries with an old and unpatched version.

 #### Dependencies
 This plugin requires dnslib.